Pedestrian Accident Claims How Much Compensation Can I Claim?

 - How and when to contact a solicitor and suggestions for the information you should have available.

-- What your solicitor can do concerning your case.
+- What personal injury lawyers can do concerning your case.
 This includes verifying the information you have provided, entering negotiations on your behalf with the motorist’s insurance company that caused the accident, and so on.

 - What will happen should you decide to proceed with a claim, such as the point at which the negotiations will start and potential payout amounts (and how they are decided).